Online Service Migration in Mobile Edge with Incomplete System Information: A Deep Recurrent Actor-Critic Learning Approach: Experiments

 We first evaluate the training performance of the DRACM and DQLM on two different mobility trace datasets \cite{roma-taxi-20140717,piorkowski2009crawdad}.
 Each training dataset includes 100 randomly picked mobility traces, where each trace has 100 time slots of three-minute length each.
 Table \ref{hyperparameters_setting} lists the hyperparameters in training.
 The neural network structure of the DQLM is similar to the DRACM with the same encoder network.
 The difference is that, rather than using the actor-critic structure, the DQLM is based on the Q-network that includes a fully connected layer with 128 hidden units to approximate the action-value function and chooses the action with the largest action-value at each time step.
 We train the DQLM and DRACM with the same learning rate, mini-batch size, and number of gradient update steps.

 Figs. \ref{training_rome} and \ref{training_san} show the training results of DRACM and DQLM on mobility traces of Rome and San Francisco, respectively.
 The other baseline algorithms do not involve the training process for neural networks, thus we show their final performance.
 The network parameters of both DRACM and DQLM are initialized by random values, thus they randomly select actions to explore the environment and achieve the worst results compared to other baseline algorithms before training.
-However, the DRACM quickly surpasses NM and AM after 500 gradient updates and keeps growing on both mobility traces.
-After 1000 gradient updates, the average total reward of the DRACM remains stable, which shows the excellent convergence property of the DRACM.
+However, the DRACM quickly surpasses NM and AM after 12 epochs and keeps growing on both mobility traces.
+After 25 training epochs, the average total reward of the DRACM remains stable, which shows the excellent convergence property of the DRACM.
 Besides, the final stable results of the DRACM on both mobility traces beat all baseline algorithms.
-Compared to the DQLM, the proposed DRACM has two main advantages: 1) The DQLM uses $\epsilon$-greedy to control the trade-off between exploring and exploiting and obtains a deterministic policy based on the learned Q-network.
-When handling the MEC environment that has stochastic dynamics and continuous state space, the training of DQLM can be unstable and inefficient.
-In contrast, the DRACM directly learns a stochastic policy that is used to handle the exploring-exploiting trade-off, thus it can achieve faster and stabler learning.
-2) The DRACM obtains better results.
-The off-policy objective of the DRACM helps alleviate the problem of getting stuck in local optima.

 To evaluate the generalization ability of the DRACM, we test the trained target policy on testing datasets of both mobility traces, where each test dataset includes 30 randomly picked mobility traces that were not included in the training dataset.
 Figs. \ref{testing_results_rome} and \ref{testing_results_san} present the results of the average total latency of DRACM and baseline algorithms on Rome and San Francisco mobility traces, respectively.
 We found the DRACM achieves the best performance compared to online baseline algorithms on both mobility traces.
 Specifically, Fig. \ref{testing_results_rome} shows that the DRACM outperforms the DQLM and MABTS by 18\% and 13\%, respectively.
 Fig. \ref{testing_results_san} indicates that the DRACM surpasses the DQLM and MABTS by 44\% and 23\%, respectively.
 Furthermore, the DRACM achieves near-optimal results within 12\% of the optimum on both mobility traces.